 Statistics Support How Truck Accident Victims Bear the Brunt of Negligence

 While these are worthwhile precautions to take, statistics indicate that requiring a truck driver to have a commercial driver’s license is no guarantee that they will act safely, at least not consistently.
 When truck drivers are unsafe or involved in accidents, they typically are not paying the price.

-According to the National Highway Traffic Safety Administration (NHTSA), 72% of those who died in accidents involving trucks in 2017 were not in the truck; they were in other vehicles.
+According to the National Highway Traffic Safety Administration (NHTSA), 72% of those who died in accidents involving trucks in a recent year were not in the truck; they were in other vehicles.
 Only 18% of those who died were in the large truck involved in a given accident.

 These statistics indicate how important it is for truck drivers to operate their vehicles cautiously every time they drive.

-After you have suffered critical injuries in a truck accident, you may be feeling scared, confused, and have many questions about what to expect next.
-In the hopes of easing your concerns, we have answered some of the most frequently asked questions regarding truck accident claims in Dallas below.
+After you have suffered critical injuries in a truck accident, you may feel scared, confused, and have many questions about what to expect next.
+In the hopes of easing your concerns, we have answered some of the most frequently asked questions regarding truck accident claims in Fort Worth below.